 Various stations were set up for students to learn about different careers, such as a 9-1-1 call demo (put on by a Seattle Fire Department Dispatcher); Wound care demo (put on by the King County Medics); how to read scans and work as a team in the Emergency Room (Radiology); how the operating team works together and to intubate patients (Anesthesiology); how the ICU team works together and to bag patients (respiratory therapists); and adaptive technology and rehab steps (rehab and therapy experts) were also present to take students through various activities demonstrating their careers.

-HOSA students attending were in grades 9-12, and were led by their teacher, Ms. Morgan Flake and Ms. Autumn Tocchi.
+HOSA students attending were in grades 9-12, and were led by their teachers, Ms. Morgan Flake and Ms. Autumn Tocchi.

 Pictures from the Event: